hruzgar/sasm-dracula/README.md

 ```bash
 bash install.sh
 ```
-(If you run this command with sudo your home directory will not be find and the script will fail)
+(If you run this command with sudo your home directory will not be found and the script will fail)

 5. Restart your PC and enjoy (;